A Space-Time Transformer for Precipitation Nowcasting: Discussion

 \subsection{RQs}

 We briefly return to the research questions posed at the beginning of this paper.

-\textbf{``What modifications are required to adapt video understanding architectures for cumulative precipitation estimation?''}
+\textbf{``What modifications are required to adapt video transformers for precipitation nowcasting?''}

-We find that video classification models perform remarkable well on cumulative rainfall prediction tasks with minimal modification.
-Empirically, we find that we can improve upon model baselines by ablating the number of output classes (Table \ref{tab:loss-and-attention-ablation}).
+We find that video transformer models perform surprisingly well on a precipitation nowcasting task with minimal modification.
+Empirically, we find that we can improve upon model baselines by ablating the number of target label bins (Table \ref{tab:nbins-ablation}).
 Another task-specific modification we make is to implement full self-attention over space and time.
-This traditionally computationally expensive design-choice is made possible due to the small spatial dimensions of our input sequences.
-Researchers hoping to apply transformers to higher dimensional weather data may require alternative methods that scale linearly or sub-linearly with respect to the size of the input sequence.
+This computationally expensive design-choice is made possible due to the small spatial dimensions of our input sequences.
+Researchers hoping to apply transformers to higher dimensional weather data will almost certainly require alternative methods that scale sub-quadratically with respect to the size of the input sequence.